Grokzen/redis-py-cluster/README.md

 This client provides a client for redis cluster that was added in redis 3.0.

-This project is a port of `redis-rb-cluster` by antirez, with alot of added functionality.
+This project is a port of `redis-rb-cluster` by antirez, with a lot of added functionality.
 The original source can be found at https://github.com/antirez/redis-rb-cluster

 [![Build Status](https://travis-ci.org/Grokzen/redis-py-cluster.svg?branch=master)](https://travis-ci.org/Grokzen/redis-py-cluster) [![Coverage Status](https://coveralls.io/repos/Grokzen/redis-py-cluster/badge.png)](https://coveralls.io/r/Grokzen/redis-py-cluster) [![PyPI version](https://badge.fury.io/py/redis-py-cluster.svg)](http://badge.fury.io/py/redis-py-cluster)